-In this tutorial, I will show you how to use the symmetry tools in Procreate using any free Procreate brush.
-This is how to find and open the Symmetry tool in brief:
+In this tutorial, I will show you how to use the symmetry tools in Procreate using any free brush.
+This is how to find and open Procreate’s symmetry tool in brief:

 Open a new canvas and tap the Wrench icon > Actions menu.
 Tap the Canvas icon, open the Drawing Guide, then Edit Drawing Guide.
 In Drawing Guides, tap Symmetry and Options.
 Choose a Symmetry tool, turn on Assisted Drawing, and tap Done.
 Start drawing.

-Let’s not waste time, follow the instruction below.
+Let’s not waste time, follow the instructions below.

-What is the Symmetry Tool and Why Use it?
+What is The Symmetry Tool in Procreate and Why Use it?

 Procreate has a very handy set of tools that make it easy to create symmetrical lines, shapes, and patterns in many different ways.
 It’s ideal for making mandalas, snowflakes, or any geometric designs.

-If you’ve ever seen a picture of a butterfly and wondered how they drew it so accurately they probably used the symmetry tools in Procreate.
+If you’ve ever seen a picture of a butterfly and wondered how it was drawn so accurately it may well have been drawn using the symmetry tools in Procreate.
+This is a quick tutorial

 I’ll presume you’re an absolute beginner, so let’s start from scratch.